Wolverine971/9takes/src/blog/enneagram/enneagram-party-planner.md

         "@value": "2023-12-09"
       },
       "description": "This blog post explores the diverse emotional landscapes of the Enneagram types in the context of party planning.
-It discusses the unique needs and preferences of each type, offering tailored suggestions for invitations and party environments to ensure an engaging and inclusive experience for all.", "headline": "The Enneagram Party Planner: Customize Your Invites for All Types", "image": {
+It discusses the unique needs and preferences of each type, offering tailored suggestions for invitations and party environments to ensure an engaging and inclusive experience for all.", "headline": "Enneagram Party Planner: Customize Your Invites in 9 Wayss", "image": {
         "@type": "ImageObject",
         "height": 900,